Reversible Poisson-Kirchhoff Systems: Examples

 where $Z = \sum_{O} \prod_{(x,y) \in [0,N]^2} w_{\text{type}_O(x,y)}$ and where $\text{type}_O(x,y) \in \{1,\dots,6\}$ denote the type of the local configuration seen around the point $(x,y)$ in the orientation $O$, see Figure~\ref{fig:six-vertex}.

-Usually, the model is studied with the assumption that there does not exists an external electromagnetic field that implies that $w_1=w_2=a$, $w_3=w_4=b$ and $w_5=w_6=c$.
-Such models of six and also eight-vertex models have been deeply studied, and we refer the interested reader to to \cite{FW70,Sutherland70,Baxter72,Baxter82,KDN90, BCG16,Casse18,DGHMT18,Melotti21} and references therein.
-With the PKS, we can find some six-vertex models with an external field from Examples~\eqref{ex:BerBer} and~\eqref{ex:-BerBer} of the Table~\ref{tab:examples} by taking $p_V=p_H=q=0$ (to get the grid where the spacing between lines is exponentially distributed).
-We go through a PKS to a six-vertex model in the following way: \begin{itemize} \item In the case of the Example~\eqref{ex:BerBer}, to any horizontal segment with intensity $0$ (resp.\ $1$) of the PKS, we associate an oriented segment to the west (resp.\ to the east) in the six-vertex configuration; and similarly, to any vertical segment with intensity $0$ (resp.\ $1$) of the PKS, we associate an oriented segment to the south (resp.\ to the north) in the six-vertex model. \item In the case of the Example~\eqref{ex:-BerBer}, to any horizontal segment with intensity $0$ (resp.\ $-1$) of the PKS, we associate an oriented segment to the east (resp.\ to the west) in the six-vertex configuration; and similarly, to any vertical segment with intensity $0$ (resp.\ $1$) of the PKS, we associate an oriented segment to the south (resp.\ to the north) in the six-vertex model. \end{itemize} See Figure~\ref{fig:six-config} to get an illustration of these correspondences.
+Usually, the model is studied with the assumption that \emph{there does not exist an external electromagnetic field} that implies that $w_1=w_2=a$, $w_3=w_4=b$ and $w_5=w_6=c$.
+Such models of six and also eight-vertex models have been deeply studied, and we refer the interested reader to \cite{FW70,Sutherland70,Baxter72,Baxter82,KDN90, BCG16,Casse18,DGHMT18,Melotti21} and references therein.
+Some six-vertex models \emph{with an external electromagnetic field} turn out to be special cases of PKS from Models~\ref{ex:BerBer} and~\ref{ex:-BerBer} where $p_V=p_H=\tau_V=\tau_H=0$ (to get only crossings).
+Namely, we can construct a six-vertex model from PKSs of type~\ref{ex:BerBer} and~\ref{ex:-BerBer}, in the following way: \begin{itemize} \item In the case of Model~\ref{ex:BerBer}, to any horizontal segment with weight $0$ (resp.\ $1$) of the PKS, we associate an oriented segment to the west (resp.\ to the east) in the six-vertex configuration; and similarly, to any vertical segment with weight $0$ (resp.\ $1$) of the PKS, we associate an oriented segment to the south (resp.\ to the north) in the six-vertex model. \item In the case of Model~\ref{ex:-BerBer}, to any horizontal segment with weight $0$ (resp.\ $-1$) of the PKS, we associate an oriented segment to the east (resp.\ to the west) in the six-vertex configuration; and similarly, to any vertical segment with weight $0$ (resp.\ $1$) of the PKS, we associate an oriented segment to the south (resp.\ to the north) in the six-vertex model. \end{itemize} See Figure~\ref{tab:six-config} to get an illustration of these correspondences.